Crate spdlog

 Expand description

-It is inspired by the C++ logging library spdlog, so if you are familiar with C++ spdlog, you should be able to get started with this crate quite easily.
+It is inspired by the C++ logging library spdlog, and we share most of the same concepts.
+So if you are already familiar with C++ spdlog, you should be able to get started with this crate quite easily.
 Of course, there are some differences, you can see Significant differences from C++ spdlog below.

 §Getting started